prometheus/prometheus/docs/configuration/configuration.md

 # Secret key to use when listing targets. https://console.scaleway.com/project/credentials
 [ secret_key: <secret> ]

-# Project id to use when listing servers. https://console.scaleway.com/project/credentials
+# Project ID of the targets.
 [ project_id: <string> ]

 # Role of the targets to retrieve.
 Must be `instance` or `baremetal`.